2016 Pipeline Project

 - Use the standards as goals!
 Tell your coach, your parents and your friends that you want to be a Paralympian and share your successes along the way.

-- Review the information on the Track & Field High Performance website by clicking here and review thier "how to become a Paralympian."
+- Review the information on the Track & Field High Performance website by clicking here and review their "how to become a Paralympian."

 USA Cycling Road Event Database

-USABA will use the IBSA Goalball Rules and the 2013 USABA Adult Goalball Team Entry Guidelines in all sanctioned regional tournaments and the National Championships.
-Questions concerning application of IBSA rules to USABA tournaments can be directed to John Potts.
+For 2017, USABA will use the IBSA Goalball Rules and 2017 USABA Adult Goalball Team Entry Guidelines in all sanctioned regional tournaments and the National Championships.
+Adult teams that participate in 2017 tournamaments will also be required to have a 2017 team roster on file and all participants must have a valid 2017 USABA membership.
+Anyone listed as a coach or escort on any game roster must have a completed USOC SafeSport certificate on file.
+Questions concerning application of IBSA rules or tournament policies can be directed to John Potts.

 U.S. Paralympics Judo Proof of Performance Form